 Whether enjoying sports in a football stadium or in a bar with friends, AR and VR can help enhance the experience in 2022.

 Augmented reality can be used to guide fans to their seats and provide them with entertainment.
 And that’s used while they are waiting for the game to start.

 Most importantly, it can provide supporters with valuable statistics and insight during the game.
-In 2021, the Chicago Bulls launched its StatsZone app, which visualises statistics and lets viewers see stats for games going back five years.
+In 2021, the Chicago Bulls launched its StatsZone app, which visualizes statistics and lets viewers see stats for games going back five years.

 AR and VR can help athletes become better at their chosen sports too.
-VR can be used to help them practise when they can’t make it to the training venue, and AR can be used to monitor and track their performance.
+VR can be used to help them practice when they can’t make it to the training venue, and AR can be used to monitor and track their performance.